-No matter how bad you are at decorating cupcakes, these candy hacks will make some goulishly fun halloween cupcakes!
+No matter how bad you are at decorating cupcakes, these candy hacks should inspire you to make some goulishly fun halloween cupcakes!

 And during my extreme and serious research on decorating cupcakes for Halloween, I knew that a guide was needed for those new to the home-decorating genre.
 Here is what I came up with.
 Think of it as a legend for Halloween decorating:

 Mini M&Ms: a great size when you need a smaller circle for eyes or noses

 Reese’s Pieces: same size as M&Ms; but with peanut butter filling

 Licorice: pull it apart and you have hair, spider legs, arms and legs

 Life Saver or Apple Rings: great for the eyeball treats

 Mini Jelly Beans and Raisins: noses and eyes